intel/iot-js-api/api/ocf/README.md

 Since implementations may run on constrained hardware, examples use [ECMAScript 5.1](http://www.ecma-international.org/ecma-262/5.1/).

+<a name="api-object"></a>
 The API object
 --------------
-The API object is exposed in a platform-specific manner.
+The API object represents an OCF stack (device) and is exposed in a platform-specific manner.
 As an example, on Node.js it can be obtained by requiring the package that implements this API.
 On other platforms, it can be exposed as a property of a global object.

 ```javascript
 let module = 'ocf';  // use your own implementation's name